 Identifying unconscious biases and supporting others who want to make changes will lead to better results for everyone.

-Coming next week is Why Women Must Negotiate to Succeed.
+Related blog post: Why Women Must Negotiate to Succeed

 Priti Shah is Vice President, Leadership Product Strategy and Corporate Development at Skillsoft.